 Short CV

-Director of WIAS graduate school (Wageningen Institute of Animal Science) and Council member of the Lucie Burgers Foundation.
-Since 2011 Chair of Behavioural Ecology Group at Wageningen University.
-From 2008 to 2011 Senior Researcher and Head of the Animal Personality Group at the Department of Animal Ecology, Netherlands Institute of Ecology (NIOO-KNAW).
+Professor and chairholder Behavioural Ecology Group at Wageningen University.
+Director of WIAS graduate school (Wageningen Institute of Animal Science) and council member of the Lucie Burgers Foundation.
+From 2008 to 2011 senior researcher and head of the Animal Personality Group at the Department of Animal Ecology, Netherlands Institute of Ecology (NIOO-KNAW).
 In 2010 and 2016 visiting professor at the Université Paris Ouest Nanterre, France.
 Previous positions: 2000-2008 Department of Animal Behaviour, University Bielefeld (Group Fritz Trillmich), Germany, promoted to the rank of professor in 2007.
-From 1995 to 1999 research associate in Animal Behaviour at the Freie Universität Berlin (Group Dietmar Todt).
-PhD from 1992-1995 at the University of North Carolina (UNC) at Chapel Hill, USA (PhD in 1995, Group R. Haven Wiley in cooperation with Steve Nowicki, Duke University, NC).Studied Biology at the Freie Universität Berlin in Germany (1984-1991 Diplom in Biology; group Dietmar Todt).
+From 1995 to 1999 researcher in Animal Behaviour at the Freie Universität Berlin (Group Dietmar Todt).
+PhD from 1992-1995 at the University of North Carolina (UNC) at Chapel Hill, USA (PhD in 1995, Group R. Haven Wiley in cooperation with Steve Nowicki, Duke University, NC).
+Studied Biology at the Freie Universität Berlin in Germany (1984-1991 Diplom in Biology; group Dietmar Todt).
+Published over 140 publications and acquired over 4 Mio Euro in research grants.

-Previously: President of the Netherlands Society for Behavioural Biology (NVG, 2020-2025), Wageningen Academic Board member from 2019-2022 and WIAS (Wageningen Institute of Animal Sciences) graduate school board member from 2017-2020.
-Member of the KNAW-DEC (Royal Netherlands Academy of Arts and Science-Animal Experimentation Committee; 2016-2021).Council member (2004-2010) and grants secretary (2006-2010) of the Association of the Study of Animal Behaviour (ASAB) and Secretary of the Ethologische Gesellschaft (2007-2010).
-Editor of journals Animal Behaviour (2004-2006), Journal of Ornithology (2014-2017), Behavioral Ecology (2018-2021), and Editor (2003-2021) and Executive Editor (2013-2021) of Advances in Study of Behaviour.
+Previously: President of the Netherlands Society for Behavioural Biology (NVG, 2020-2025), Wageningen Academic Board member from 2019-2022, board member of the WIAS (Wageningen Institute of Animal Sciences) graduate school from 2017-2020, chair library committee Animal Science Department, Wageningen (2018-2021), board member of the Expat Center (now Welcome Center) Wageningen (2017-2020), member of the KNAW-DEC (Royal Netherlands Academy of Arts and Science-Animal Experimentation Committee; 2016-2021), council member (2004-2010) and grants secretary (2006-2010) of the Association of the Study of Animal Behaviour (ASAB), Secretary of the Ethologische Gesellschaft (2007-2010).
+Editor of journal Animal Behaviour (2004-2006), of the Animal Communication Section for the Encyclopedia in Language and Linguistics 2 (2003), Journal of Ornithology (2014-2017), Behavioral Ecology (2018-2021), and Editor (2003-2021) and Executive Editor (2013-2021) of Advances in the Study of Behaviour.